sdgandhi/GMailinator/README.md

 4. In mail, open Preferences -> General -> Manage Plug-ins, and enable Gmailinator.
 5. You will be prompted to restart Mail

+### Add Gatekeeper Exception (Big Sur onwards)

+The following command will tell Gatekeeper to allow the plug-in to be enabled:

+`spctl --add /tmp/GMailinator/GMailinator.mailbundle`

 ## Credits

 A lot of this was built with heavy use of of the